DustinHartzler/PharmToTable/wp-content/plugins/woocommerce-menu-bar-cart/readme.txt

-=== WooCommerce Menu Cart ===
+=== Menu Cart for WooCommerce ===
 Contributors: pomegranate, jprummer, alexmigf, yordansoares, kluver, dpeyou Donate link: https://wpovernight.com/downloads/menu-cart-pro/
-Tags: woocommerce, menu, bar, cart, basket, header, shopping cart, navigation, edd, ecommerce, eshop, wp-ecommerce, jigoshop, wpec
-Requires at least: 3.4
+Tags: woocommerce, menu, bar, cart, basket, header, shopping cart, navigation, edd, ecommerce Requires at least: 3.4
-Tested up to: 6.0
+Tested up to: 6.2
 Requires PHP: 5.3
-Stable tag: 2.12.0
+Stable tag: 2.14.0

 Automatically displays a shopping cart in your menu bar.
-Works with WooCommerce, WP-Ecommerce, EDD, Eshop and Jigoshop
+Works with WooCommerce and Easy Digital Downloads (EDD)

 == Description ==

-**Works with WooCommerce, WP-Ecommerce, EDD, Eshop and Jigoshop**
+** Works with WooCommerce and Easy Digital Downloads (EDD) **

 This plugin installs a shopping cart button in the navigation bar.
 The plugin takes less than a minute to setup, and includes the following options: